Celebrating America’s 250th: Semiquincentennial Coin Designs

 Beyond traditional denominations, the Mint uses dollar coins to highlight diverse contributions to America’s legacy.

-The U.S. Innovation Series is updating their design in 2026 with dual-date and a special privy mark.
+The U.S. Innovation Series is updating their design in 2026 with a special privy mark and new reverse innovation releases.
 The obverse design features the profile of the Statue of Liberty with inscriptions IN GOD WE TRUST, $1.

 These designs broaden the narrative, ensuring that the semiquincentennial honors not just founding documents but also the people and innovations that sustained the nation.